mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce)) to the end of it.
 It then hashes the whole thing and checks if it matches the target given by the examiner.
-However, it does not need to match the entire hash (that would take millions of years), but rather it just needs to match part of the hash - as specified by the difficulty level.
+However, it does not need to match the entire hash (that would take millions of years); rather, it just needs to match part of the hash, as specified by the difficulty level.

 That all sounds very complicated, but don't worry, it will be much clearer after